WelingtonSilvaDev/WelingtonSilvaDev/README.md

 - Advanced knowledge of Microsoft Office and Latex;
 - Advanced knowledge of Excel;
 - Fluent English;
-- CNH B;
-- Availability to change cities and travel for the company from 2024.2.
 - Future intentions: data science courses in R and/or Python using machine learning and MBA in Management/Business.

 <div align="center">